Vanessa Mdee

-Vanessa Hau Mdee (born 7 June 1988), is a Tanzanian recording artist, television personality and radio host.
-Mdee is popularly known for being the first ever Tanzanian MTV VJ.
-She later rose to prominence as a radio and TV host, hosting Epic Bongo Star Search and Dume Challenge for ITV Tanzania before signing to B'Hits Music Group in late 2012.
+Vanessa Hau Mdee (born 7 June 1988) is a former Tanzanian recording artist, MTV VJ (video jockey), television personality and radio host.
+She hosted Epic Bongo Star Search and Dume Challenge for ITV Tanzania before signing to B'Hits Music Group in late 2012.

-After joining B'hits Music Group, Mdee collaborated with Tanzanian rapper A.Y. on a record Money and Ommy Dimpoz, a Bongo Flava artist on a record Me and You that was later voted Song of the Year during the 2013 Kilimanjaro Music Awards.
-She received an even bigger buzz with the release of her first solo single "Closer", which in its first week was downloaded over 30,000 times, a feat achieved by no other Tanzanian artist.
-"Closer" remained on the charts for over 13 weeks.

-Vanessa has had the chance to interview many artists, such as K'Naan, Kelly Rowland, French Montana, Mac Miller, Rick Ross, Ludacris, Miguel, Donald, Nazizi, Xtatic, Stella Mwangi, Camp Mulla, Tay Grin, Teargas and many more African and international acts.
-In 2015 and 2016, she released three singles ("Nobody But Me", "Never Ever" and "Niroge") which were also received well.
+In 2015 and 2016, Mdee released three singles ("Nobody But Me", "Never Ever", and "Niroge").
 In 2018, she was signed to Universal Music Group.

-During her Deep Dive With Vanessa Mdee Podcast in 2020, Vanessa Mdee in an unforeseen move, announced to quit the music industry citing pressure and depression as the cause of her decision.
+During her Deep Dive With Vanessa Mdee Podcast in 2020, Mdee announced that she was quitting the music industry, citing pressure and depression.

+Mdee returned to music in May 8th, 2026 with a gospel song, a rendition of How Great Thou Art, a hymn.
+She now identifies herself as a born-again Christian woman.

 Early life and education

-Vanessa Mdee was born on 7 June 1988 in Arusha, the third-largest city in Tanzania.
-Mdee became familiar with various cultures after growing up in New York, Paris, Nairobi and Arusha.
-She obtained her secondary and high level education at Arusha Modern High School.
-Mdee attended university at the Catholic University of Eastern Africa to pursue a law degree.
-Mdee quickly became familiar with many different forms of creative and performing arts.
+Mdee was born on 7 June 1988 in Arusha, Tanzania, and was raised in Arusha, Nairobi, Paris, and New York.
+She attended Arusha Modern High School for her secondary education.
+Mdee attended the Catholic University of Eastern Africa to pursue a law degree.

 Career

 2007: MTV VJ Search

-In early 2007, Mdee got the chance to audition for The MTV VJ Search in Dar es Salaam.
+In early 2007, Mdee auditioned for the MTV VJ Search in Dar es Salaam.
 Afterwards, she joined Carol and Kule to host the Coca-Cola Chart Express.
-By 2008, Mdee had established herself in Tanzania and around the continent, hosting shows in Nigeria, South Africa, Kenya, Mozambique, Angola, Uganda, and the Democratic Republic of Congo.
-She also became known in the United States and Brazil.
+By 2008, Mdee had established herself in Tanzania, hosting shows in Nigeria, South Africa, Kenya, Mozambique, Angola, Uganda, and the Democratic Republic of Congo.

 2008: MTV Staying Alive

-In 2008, Mdee worked with the Staying Alive Foundation on a project close to her heart.
-She got to visit the Uwanja wa Fisi with then-Staying Alive Foundation Special Ambassador Kelly Rowland.
+In 2008, Mdee worked with the Staying Alive Foundation on a personally important project; she got to visit the Uwanja wa Fisi with then–Staying Alive Foundation Special Ambassador Kelly Rowland.
 Mdee also joined Malaria No More in their Z!nduka Campaign, a campaign aimed at the eradication of malaria.